seanelvidge/seanelvidge.github.io/_posts/2025-12-12-Football_bogey_grounds.md

 A team with 0 wins from 32 tries?
 Now the interval collapses.
 It tells you the true away win probability is almost certainly very small, low enough that even by bad luck alone, you'd be surprised _not_ to have picked up a single win after that many attempts.

-The Wilson interval is particularly good for this particular problem (compared to other approaches like the Wald Interval) because it behaves properly at the boundaries (like at 0% or 100%), where ordinary methods can breakdown.
+The Wilson interval is good for this particular problem (compared to other approaches like the Wald Interval) because it behaves properly at the boundaries (like at 0% or 100%), where ordinary methods can breakdown.
 Football fans should love it because it gives scientific legitimacy to something they've always known: **some bogey grounds are imaginary, but a few are real**.

 ## The most convincing bogey of them all: Fulham at Arsenal